Table of Contents

 Banners at Athletic Facilities: Banners or signs may be posted in approved locations outside athletic facilities for the purpose of promoting events held in that facility.
 Such signage is generally limited to a maximum of one (1) week and must be maintained throughout the period.
 Signage promoting a home sports season should be maintained throughout the duration of the represented sports’ season, Signage is subject to the approval of the director of the athletic facility in question and the Athletics administration.
 Paid advertising to support the intercollegiate athletics program may be extended for longer than two (2) weeks, but must be re-approved at least annually by the Vice President for University Advancement.
 Game day banners will be permitted inside athletics facilities, including the interior fence of Plaster Sports Complex.
 Athletics Facilities shall be defined as Plaster Sports Complex, MSU Softball Field, and the athletics practice field on the southwest corner of Hammons Parkway and Bear Boulevard.

 Banners at Recreational Fields: Banner space may be reserved for a one (1) week time period on an assigned section of fence at the Student Recreational field (along National Ave. between Cherry and Harrison Streets).
-Space may be reserved through the Conference Services Office only by university departments and recognized student organizations for the purpose of event promotion.
+Space may be reserved through the Event and Meeting Services Office only by university departments and recognized student organizations for the purpose of event promotion.
 Such signage is generally limited to a maximum of one (1) week and must be maintained throughout the period.
 The one-week limit may be extended up to an additional two (2) weeks, if other requests have not been received.
 Wind relief holes should be cut in banners to minimize strain on the fence.
 Reimbursement of costs associated with fence repairs due to banner postings will be the responsibility of the sponsoring organization.

 Banner for Student Elections and Homecoming Activities: Specific campaign parameters, as related to advertising, distribution, and solicitation will be established during elections by the Student Government Association and the Student Homecoming Committee; in consultation with and approval of the Director of Physical Plant and the Director of the Plaster Student Union.
 While campaign banners will be permitted, they will be limited to non-academic facility locations.